nuobit/odoo-addons/pos_sale_order_note_line/README.rst

 ========================

-This module extends the functionality of pos restaurant and quotation to allow the pos order lines be copied to the sale order.
+This module extends the functionality of pos restaurant and quotation to allow the pos order line notes to be copied to the sale order.

 Bug Tracker
 ===========